Hackers News Hackers News

 Inside the BYOVD EDR Kill Mechanism

-The shellcode then decrypts itself using a block-based XOR method before decompressing the final HwAudKiller payload into memory using LZNT1.
+The shellcode then decrypts itself using a block-based XOR method before decompressing the HwAudKiller payload into memory using LZNT1 compression.

-HwAudKiller drops the Huawei audio driver (HWAuidoOs2Ec.sys) to disk as Havoc.sys and registers it as a kernel service.
-Because the driver carries a valid Huawei digital signature, Windows loads it without complaint.
+HwAudKiller drops the Huawei audio driver (HWAuidoOs2Ec.sys) to disk, renaming it as Havoc.sys, and registers it as a kernel service.
+Crucially, this driver possesses a valid Huawei digital signature, allowing Windows to load it without triggering security alerts.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.